emmabostian/fem-design-systems/docs/designing-with-figma.md

 Secondary buttons should be used for content which, while still important, won't trigger the highest-priority action on the page.
 You may want to use secondary buttons for navigating to other content on the page.

 Tertiary buttons are used for miscellaneous actions; actions which are not something the user needs to do at that given second.
-This might be an action like 'Read more'.
+This might be an action like 'Read more' on a blog post.

 ## Button Styles